Protect apps with Microsoft Defender for Cloud Apps Conditional Access App Control

 To configure a policy to leverage device management via client certificates:

-In Cloud App Security, in the menu bar, click the settings cog and select Settings.
+In Defender for Cloud Apps, in the menu bar, click the settings cog and select Settings.

 Select the Device identification tab.